 22. Name the algorithm you are properly familiar with and explain everything you know about it in one minute?

-Such a question basically text your information representing skills for the tasks that are technical and complex.
+Ans: Such a question basically text your information representing skills for the tasks that are technical and complex.
 Make sure you summarize the text properly and give the answer in a defined format.
-You can go with any algorithm that you have studied or practiced properly.
+You can go with any algorithm that you have studied or practised properly.

 23. What exactly do you know about Deep learning?

-It is basically related to neural networks and is generally considered as a subset of machine learning.
-When it comes to implementing some important principles that are related to the back propagation, this concept is applied.
+Ans: It is basically related to neural networks and is generally considered as a subset of machine learning.
+When it comes to implementing some important principles that are related to the backpropagation, this concept is applied.
 It is an unsupervised learning algorithm that is used for data understanding and to use neural nets properly.

-Related Page: AI & Deep Learning With TensorFlow Training
+Related Blog: AI & Deep Learning With TensorFlow Training

 24. On a time series dataset, what type of validation technique would you prefer?